Maryann-Agofure/Getting-started-with-Glasp/Getting started with Glasp.md

 ![Glasp homepage](Glasp%20images/Screenshot%202023-04-19%20at%2011.12.28.png)

-    Your Glasp homepage contains the following sections:
+    Your homepage contains the following sections:
         a.
 The left section contains your selected and recommended topics and some follow suggestions to grow your community.
         b.
 The mid-section lets you navigate between popular topics and highlights from those you follow.
         c.
-The right section shows individuals who Glasped the selected highlight.
+The right section shows individuals who also highlighted from the article.

 2. You can also use the top navigation bar to see your highlights and explore highlights from other topics.